 - Module 10: Basic Electrical Construction Drawings

 Note: This program can be completed in 6 months.
 However, students will have online access to this program for a 24-month period.

 Education and National Certifications

 - Students should have or be pursuing a high school diploma or GED .

 - There is a National Certification exam available to students who successfully complete this program:

 - OSHA Course completion Card for 10-Hour Course for Electrical

 Students who complete this Auburn University Electrical Technician program will be prepared to apply for the OSHA Course Completion Card for 10-Hour Course for Electrical.Students who complete this program are encouraged to complete the externship option with their program

 Externship / Hands on Training / Practicum

-Although not a requirement, once students complete the program, they have the ability to participate in an externship and/or hands on practicum so as to practice the skills necessary to perform the job requirements of a professional in this field.
+Although not a requirement, once students complete the program, they can participate in an externship and/or hands-on practicum to practice the skills necessary to perform the job requirements of a professional in this field.
 Students will be assisted with completing a resume and/or other requirements necessary to work in this field.
-All students who complete this program are eligible to participate in an externship and will be placed with a participating organization near their location.
-Auburn University works with national organizations and has the ability to place students in externship opportunities nationwide.
+All students who complete this program are eligible to participate in an externship and will be placed with a participating organization near their location. works with national organizations and can place students in externship opportunities nationwide.